 Once you've decided which way to play, you can add more to your Powerball entry for more chances to win!

 You can also choose how long you want to play for.

 To find out more about the different Powerball entry types available and ways to make playing Powerball easier, visit our Help Centre.

 A Powerball Syndicate is where you play as a group to have more chances of winning.

 With a Syndicate entry, you can pool your money with a group of players to buy bigger entries, which could increase your chance of winning.
 If your syndicate wins, the prizes are shared amongst all group members!

-Powerball winning numbers are usually available no later than 8:45pm AEST via the Lott website.
-You can also opt in to receive Powerball results via email or SMS.
+Powerball winning numbers are usually available no later than 9:00pm (AEST) via the Lott website.

 View the official Game Rules for Powerball in the NT Lotteries Rule.

 *Based on the average weekly Division 1-8 winners